 KalVista has created a structurally diverse portfolio of oral plasma kallikrein inhibitors and advanced multiple drug candidates into clinical trials in order to create best-in-class oral therapies for both HAE and DME.
-The Company is currently evaluating KVD900 in a Phase 2 clinical study as a potential on-demand therapy for acute HAE attacks, which is expected to complete in the second half of 2020.
-KVD824 is KalVista's next oral program to be developed for HAE, and the Company plans to commence a Phase 2 clinical trial intended to evaluate KVD824 as a twice-daily potential oral prophylactic treatment for HAE in the second half of 2020.
-In the case of DME, the Company is initially developing a plasma kallikrein inhibitor which is administered directly into the eye and anticipates ultimate development of orally delivered drugs.
+In February 2021 the Company announced positive data from a Phase 2 clinical study of KVD900 as a potential on-demand therapy for acute HAE attacks.
+KVD824 is KalVista's next oral program to be developed for HAE, currently being developed as a twice-daily potential oral prophylactic treatment for HAE.
+In the case of DME, KVD001, an intravitreally delivered plasma kallikrein inhibitor in development for potential treatment of DME, completed a Phase 2 clinical trial in 2019.